brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 ### .md Editor

-- iA Writer for .md editing (Probably going to use something else, like Obsidian/Bear, that has wiki-links built in).
+I'm using iA Writer for .md editing, though probably going to use something else, like Obsidian/Bear, that has wiki-links built in.

+I'd like to be able to create new pages inline by just adding [[]] and *boom*, new page added to the directory.

+> and *boom*, new page added to the directory

+Hmmm...
+Maybe not new right away, but when I click on it, it creates a new page.
+Like in Bear.

+Bottomline: The program should have an awareness of what other .md files are in the directory, and present them in a sidebar.

 ### File Manager